Revision Transformers: Instructing Language Models to Change their Values: Discussion

 \paragraph{What to Store Where?} With this work, we want to illustrate a pathway for future AI models.
-Initially, we posed the question about what to store where and showed that non-parametric external model revision, e.g. with RiT, addresses misalignment with user values.
+Initially, we posed the question about what to store where and showed that non-parametric external model revision, e.g.~with RiT, addresses misalignment with user values.
 However, our approach builds on large-scale pre-trained models, and they act as a lower bound, as the baseline performance pointed out.
 Our goal is to change paradigms from storing all information in the model parameters to also using external information.
 RiT is an enhancement of current LLMs, not a contradiction.
-In some cases, however, a value should not be overwritable through external interaction (e.g. general Moral Code), and revising should require an organized parametric model update.
+In some cases, however, a value should not be overwritable through external interaction (e.g.~general Moral Code \cite{jin2022ruleBased}), and revising should require an organized parametric model update.
 Therefore, we propose the consideration of both external and internal revision modules in the model design choice.
+On a side note, they should be considered for other AI models as well as the RiT framework is not limited to transformers.

+\paragraph{Societal Impact and Misuse.} From an accessibility perspective, the sheer costs of retraining an LLM make it infeasible for nearly everyone except a limited number of companies or institutions.
+Hence, RiT offers a solution through an easily editable revision engine.
+In fact, replacing the whole engine is also merely \textit{Plug \& Play} such that nearly any user can insert their personal engine into RiT.
+This pushes boundaries back towards more democratic AI as users regain power that was recently ceded to a few tech companies.
+Yet, without an API available, end-users need certain skills as well to access LLMs.

+Moreover, recently ChatGPT has been banned in Italy by the government due to privacy concerns\footnote{available at \url{https://www.bbc.com/news/technology-65139406}}, i.e.~that it hurts the European General Data Protection Regulation\footnote{available at \url{https://gdpr-info.eu/}} (GDPR).
+This action calls for methods that enable a dynamical and flexible editing AI models.
+So, in order to be able to comply with the GDPR, RiT's revision engine offers again a first practical solution to this problem, as we showed.
+This is backed by other works on in-context learning \cite{deshpande2023toxicity,petroni2020how}, that personalization and overriding information through context memory is possible.
+And from the transparency perspective, a RiT can provide the retrieved context to the user (and the transformer attention weights), which, in turn, can increase model understanding.